Skip to content

 Regular file used as swap:

-# Create a 4GB swap file (modern method)
+# Create a 4GB swap file (works on ext4 and similar filesystems)

 fallocate -l 4G /swapfile